 “Can I get a letter of recommendation?”

-I simply do not have room in the schedule to write such letters unless it is during your session time.
-College letters of recommendation take an extraordinarily long amount of time to do well, and for all the colleges for which a person applies.
-At most I can do a LinkedIn recommendation.
+I normally do not have room in the schedule to write such letters unless it is during your session time.
+College letters of recommendation take an extraordinarily large amount of time to do well (sometimes even two sessions), and for all the colleges for which a single person applies.

-Besides, you probably don’t want one from me anyway.
+Besides, you may not want a recommendation from me anyway.

-As one parent learned, when you ask me to recommend you I compare you to others I have mentored — not your other peers.
-You might be an absolutely amazing technologist compared to all the other people at your school, but here you will likely just be average.
+I compare you to others I have mentored — not your other peers.
+You might be an absolutely amazing technologist compared to all the other people at your school, but within the SkilStak community you will likely just be average.
 I have no way of knowing what the others in your school are like and therefore am forced to make a comparison that could look confusing to the one considering your recommendation.
 It would be dishonest to do otherwise.